lightup-data/lightscript/scripts/integrations/collibra/README.md

   * The underlying metric type for the monitor along with a reference to the column asset name if applicable.
   * A count of the number of incidents on this monitor along with a link to the Lightup incidents for further investigation.
   * A health indicator that is either red or green depending on whether a Lightup incident is ongoing  on the asset.

+See [blog post](https://lightup.ai/blog/unlocking-a-new-era-of-data-democratization-introducing-lightups-industry-first-integration-with-collibra-for-trusted-data-assets) announcing our integration with Collibra (co-developed with [Xponentl](https://xponentl.ai/))

 ## Setup environment and get dependencies installed